 While Pfeffer discusses the strengths and weaknesses of these three alternative approaches, emphasizing the importance of power and influence, the description and analysis of Digital's Alpha chip episode illustrate just how important it is to use all three of these methods for enhancing the likelihood of successful organizational and technological change.
 As summarized in Figure 1, the development of a shared vision and organizational culture within the Alpha team was vitally important for generating and sustaining the high levels of motivation and cooperative problem-solving activity.
 It was also essential that the efforts and advances of the Alpha team become strongly integrated with the transitional strategies and decisions being formulated and acted upon by those in positions of formal responsibility and accountability.
+And finally and perhaps most critically, the members of the Alpha team learned just how necessary it was to be mindful of and active in the political processes that surround the attainment of sponsorship and the making of key strategic decisions, especially under uncertainty.
+Rather than simply commiserating with each other, isolating and buffering themselves even more from Digital's management, the Alpha team eventually emerged as a high performing team that was able to: (1) establish an incredibly high level of motivation; (2) control and coordinate effectively its developmental activities; and (3) deal successfully with the kinds of subjective judgements and political dynamics that take place in almost all organizations.

 Implementation Approaches

 Problem Areas Shared Vision and Culture Formal Structure and Authority Power and Influence

-Need to Motivate the Change х 4
+Need to Motivate the Change x

 Need to Manage the Transition X

-Need to Shape the Political Dynamics х
+Need to Shape the Political Dynamics X